NVIDIA/Megatron-LM/CONTRIBUTING.md

 ### Is there a policy for issues and PRs that haven't been touched in X days?
 Should they be closed?

-Yes, starting in July 2023 we have a bot that will mark untouched PRs as "stale" after 60 days, and close them after another 21 days if nothing happens.
-If you think an issue/PR should be re-opened or requires additional attention at that point then ping a maintainer.
+Yes, starting in July 2023 we have a bot that will mark untouched PRs as "stale" after 60 days.

 We have a long backlog of issues and PRs dating back 3.5 years.
 We are trying to triage these now by working backwards.
 Older issues we believe may still be relevant may recieve a request to re-test them with the latest code.
 If there's no response they may be closed.
 Again, if you they should be re-opened then just respond with a comment to that effect.